China races to contain job losses as coronavirus batters economy

 “The employment situation is OK in the first quarter, but if the virus is not contained by end-March, then from the second quarter, we’ll see a big round of layoffs,” said Dan Wang, an analyst with the Economist Intelligence Unit (EIU).

-Job losses could run as high as 4.5 million, he forecast.
+Job losses could run as high as 4.5 million, she forecast.

 Private firms account for 80% of urban employment.